 Charting a Course toward Wellness

-The Aspects of Wellness Overlap, and Compliment, One Another
+The Various Aspects Overlap, and Compliment, One Another

 Note that there is overlap between the different dimensions of wellness, in that one activity could impact more than one.
 Trail running, for example, could improve physical health and deepen one’s connection to nature and the environment.
 Volunteerism could simultaneously be a social and spiritual practice.